vanillamice/Haskell-Bencode/README.md

 # Haskell-Bencode
 Bencode Encoder and Decoder made using haskell.

-Bencode (pronounced like Bee-encode) is the encoding used by the peer-to-peer file sharing system [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent_(protocol)) for storing and transmitting loosely structured data.[1]
+Bencode (pronounced like Bee-encode) is the encoding used by the peer-to-peer file sharing system [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent_(protocol)) for storing and transmitting loosely structured data.

 It supports four different types of values: byte strings, integers,